 Christopher M. Mann is a member of Dawda, Mann, Mulcahy & Sadler, PLC.
-He concentrates his practice in the areas of business law, health care, automotive, estate planning and tax.
+He concentrates his practice in the areas of business law, health care, automotive, estate planning, and tax.

-Mr. Mann regularly assists individual and corporate clients with the creation and structuring of corporations, limited liability companies and partnerships, and has guided clients through a variety of business planning issues, including mergers, acquisitions, liquidations, general financial issues, corporate governance, purchases and sales of company interests and corporate succession planning.
+Chris regularly assists individual and corporate clients in a variety of sectors, with the creation and structuring of corporations, limited liability companies and partnerships, and has guided clients through a variety of business planning issues, including mergers, acquisitions, liquidations, joint ventures, general financial issues, corporate governance, purchases and sales of company interests, and corporate succession planning.

 In the health care sector, Chris works with health care professionals and medical practices in a variety of areas, including the formation, merger, and sale of medical practices, surgical centers, shareholder agreements, Stark Law, and other regulatory compliance, employment contracts, and corporate governance matters.
 He also frequently lectures physicians who are completing residencies and fellowships on issues that will pertain to them as they transition into practice.

 Chris works closely with clients to create estate plans that maximize the tax efficient transfer of wealth to successive generations of family members.
 In doing so, he is regularly involved in the creation of wills, revocable and irrevocable trusts, business succession plans for closely held business owners, lifetime giving agreements, financial and health care powers of attorney, family partnerships, and charitable foundations and trusts.

 In the area of tax planning, he provides counsel and advice to corporations and shareholders, individuals, fiduciaries, and beneficiaries on a variety of tax matters, including tax planning and compliance, and assists with the preparation of tax returns for trusts, charitable foundations, and individuals.